baptistemz/mecano/README.md

 ## How to run the app locally

-The command ```$foreman start -f Procfile.dev```will start webpack and the rails server.
-The visit the app on ```http://localhost:3000```.
+The command ```$npm run rails-server```will start the rails server and webpack (our React development server).
+Then visit the app on ```http://localhost:3000```.

 <a name="test"/>

 ## How to run the test suite

-This API is tested by tests written in rspec and the React app is tested by test written in javascript thanks to "chai" (npm package) helpers and run thanks to "mocha" (npm package).
+This API contains tests written in rspec.
+The React app tests are written in javascript thanks to "chai" (npm package) helpers and run thanks to "mocha" (npm package).

 Before pushing any code, run the whole test suite using the following command :
 ```